jackybourgeois/active-home-api-xmpp/docs/xmppAPI.md

-# XMPP API
+# Xmpp API

-An XMPP access to Active Home.
+An access to Active Home via XMPP.